Gbemisola Adeoti

-Gbemisola Adeoti is a Nigerian academic and poet.
+Gbemisola Remi Adeoti is a Nigerian academic and poet.
 He is a professor of Literature in the English Department at Obafemi Awolowo University.
 He is the author of Naked Soles which was at a time recommended by the Joint Admission and Matriculation Board.
 Between 2011 and 2015, he served as the Director of the Institute of Cultural Studies, and he was the Dean of the Faculty of Arts from 2015 to 2019 at OAU.

 Background

 Gbemisola Adeoti hails from Iseyin in Oke Ogun area of Oyo state.
 He had his primary and secondary education at St Mary's Catholic Primary School and Koso Community Grammar School both in Iseyin, from 1973 to 1983 where he graduated as the best student.
 He obtained his B. A. Dramatic Arts (1989) and M. A. Literature in English (1995) degrees from Obafemi Awolowo University, Ile Ife, Nigeria.
 He later bagged a PhD in English in 2003 with focus on Dramatic Literature from the University of Ibadan, Nigeria.

 Gbemisola Adeoti was once a Reporter/Researcher with The News Magazine, Lagos, before joining the English Department of Obafemi Awolowo University, Ile Ife as a Graduate Assistant where he rose to become a professor in 2010.
 His areas of teaching and research include: Dramatic Literature, African literature, Shakespeare Studies, Literary History/Theory and Popular Culture.